konnektiv/shortcodes-ultimate/readme.txt

 **Improvements**

-- Tabs are now work better with nested sliders/carousels
+- Tabs are now working better with nested sliders/carousels
+- Improved stability of some responsive elements, such as Google Maps
+- YouTube Advanced parameter descriptions are now more clear

 = 5.1.1 =